magoyette/magoyette.github.io/README.md

 # marcandregoyette.com

 The source code of my personal web site.
-It's a static site written in the Clojure programming language and generated with the help of Stasis.
+It's a static site written in the Clojure programming language.

 ## Compatibility